smaurice101/readthedocs/docs/source/genai.rst

             max_output_tokens=512             #  max tokens or words returned

             prompt='What is this video about?
-Is there anythin strange about this video?'  # prompts to ask video chatgot about the video
+Is there anything strange about this video?'  # prompts to ask video chatgot about the video

         #Load video chatgpt
             ret=maadstml.videochatloadresponse(url,port,filename,prompt,responsefolder,temperature,max_output_tokens)